VSinerva/vox-to-schematic/README.md

 # vox-to-schematic
 Copyright 2020 Vili Sinervä

+## DOES NOT CURRENTLY WORK - CHECK BACK LATER

 ## Known limitations and bugs
 - Program doesn't work with files where nodes have names or are hidden
 - Program doesn't take model rotation into account